ElectronicsWIT/AirFishBowl/README.md

 _See http://electronicswit.github.com/AirFishBowl_

-    _git checkout gh-pages_ to edit the github pages data.
+To edit the github page data checkout the following branch:

+    git checkout gh-pages